-FISCAL YEAR 2018 INDIAN HOUSING PLAN

-- WHEREAS, the Coquille Indian Tribe is governed by the Coquille Tribal Council pursuant to the Tribal Constitution adopted by eligible voters of the Tribe on August 27, 1991, and approved by the Secretary of the Interior on September 9, 1991; and that the Tribal Council is empowered to act for the Coquille Indian Tribe; AND - WHEREAS, the Coquille Indian Tribe is a federally recognized Tribe by virtue of the Coquille Restoration Act and is eligible for federal services and benefits including housing and related programs under the Native American Housing Assistance and Self-Determination Act ("NAHASDA"); AND - WHEREAS, the Coquille Indian Tribe has established the Coquille Indian Housing Authority as its Tribally-Designated Housing Entity ("TDHE"); AND - WHEREAS, the Housing Authority Board of Commissioners and staff have developed an Indian Housing Plan for the Fiscal Year 2018 as required by NAHASDA; AND - WHEREAS, the Housing Authority Board of Commissioners has presented the Fiscal Year 2018 Indian Housing Plan attached hereto as Exhibit A to the Coquille Tribal Council for review and approval; NOW

-THEREFORE, BE IT RESOLVED, that the Tribal Council of the Coquille Indian Tribe hereby approves the Fiscal Year 2018 Indian Housing Plan for submission to the U.S. Department of Housing and Urban Development and requests that it be approved; AND

-THEREFORE, BE IT FINALLY RESOLVED, that the Chairperson of the Tribal Council, or in the absence of the Chairperson the Vice-Chairperson, is hereby authorized to sign, execute, and negotiate all related applications, contracts, agreements, and amendments thereto on behalf of the Tribe.
+Store COQUILLE INDIAN TRIBE 3050 Tremont Street North Bend, OR 97459 Phone: (541) 756-0904 Fax: (541) 756-0847 www.coquilletribe.org RESOLUTION CY17079 FISCAL YEAR 2018 INDIAN HOUSING PLAN the Coquille Indian Tribe is governed by the Coquille Tribal Council pursuant to the Tribal Constitution adopted by eligible voters of the Tribe on August 27, 1991, and approved by the Secretary of the Interior on September 9, 1991; and that the Tribal Council is empowered to act for the Coquille Indian Tribe; AND the Coquille Indian Tribe is a federally recognized Tribe by virtue of the Coquille Restoration Act and is eligible for federal services and benefits including housing and related programs under the Native American Housing Assistance and Self-Determination Act ("NAHASDA"); AND HEREAS, the Coquille Indian Tribe has established the Coquille Indian Housing Authority as its Tribally- Designated Housing Entity ("TDHE"); AND EREAS, the Housing Authority Board of Commissioners and staff have developed an Indian Housing Plan for the Fiscal Year 2018 as required by NAHASDA; AND ł EAS, the Housing Authority Board of Commissioners has presented the Fiscal Year 2018 Indian Housing Plan attached hereto as Exhibit A to the Coquille Tribal Council for review and approval; NOW Fiscal Year 201 BE IT RESOLVED , that the Tribal Council of the Coquille Indian Tribe hereby approves the 8 Indian Housing Plan for submission to the U.S. Department of Housing and Urban nd requests that it be approved; AND of the Chairpers THEREFORE, BE IT FINALLY RESOLVED, that the Chairperson of the Tribal Council, or in the absence of the Chairperson the Vice-Chairperson, is hereby authorized to sign, execute, and negotiate all related applications, contracts, agreements, and amendments thereto on behalf of the Tribe.
+CERTIFICATION Reservation in N Resolution was duly adopted at the Tribal Council Meeting held on the Coquille Indian Tribe North Bend, Oregon, on July 13, 2017, with the required quorum present by a vote of Against;Absent;Abstaining.
+Brenda Meade, Chairperson Kippy Robbins, Acting Secretary-Treasurer